Our purpose is to create heroes, grow businesses, and change lives.

 Director of Account Management, 10+ Years of Digital Marketing Strategy and Account Management

-Whether it’s your first time looking for an agency or if you’re in the process of replacing your current partner, there is some basic prep work you should complete before you research or reach out to an agency.
+Whether it’s your first time looking for a partner or if you’re in the process of replacing your current one, there is some basic prep work you and your team should complete beforereaching out to an agency.

-As you prep for a sales call with a potential partner, your goal shouldn’t be to compile the perfect lineup of questions to ask an agency sales rep, but rather identify what critical information you haven’t been able to gather through your own due diligence.
+As you prep for a sales call with a potential partner, your goal shouldn’t be to compile the perfect lineup of questions to ask, but rather identify what critical information you haven’t been able to gather through your own research and due diligence.

-Having worked at inbound agencies the entirety of my career, I had my own assumptions about what the most important questions a prospective client should ask.
+Having worked at agencies my entire career, I had my own assumptions about what the most important questions a prospective client should ask.

-However, to make sure I had multiple perspectives, and particularly from those on the front-line of these conversations, I asked IMPACT’s sales team not only what the most frequently asked questions they get are, but also what prospects should be asking to make an informed decision.
+However, to make sure I had multiple perspectives, and particularly from those on the front-line of these conversations, I asked IMPACT’s sales team what questions they receive most frequently, as well as what prospects should be asking to make an informed decision.